-Bond Issuance Costs
+Debt Issuance Costs

-Bond issuance costs are incurred in securing debt have been capitalized.
-These costs are amortized over the remaining period of the debt, which approximates the effective interest method.
+Costs incurred for the issuance of debt have been capitalized and are reported in the statement of financial position as a direct deduction from the related debt liability.
+Debt issuance costs are amortized as interest expense over the remaining period of the debt using the straight-line method, which approximates the effective interest method.

-Accounts Receivable
+Accounts and Grants Receivable

-Accounts receivable consist of unsecured amounts from public funding sources whose ability to pay are subject to appropriations.
-Accounts receivable are reported net of the allowance for doubtful accounts, if any, is estimated based on historical collection trends, the age of outstanding receivable and existing economic conditions.
+Accounts and grants receivable consist of unsecured amounts from public funding sources whose ability to pay are subject to appropriations.
+Accounts and grants receivable are reported net of the allowance for doubtful accounts, if any.
+The allowance for doubtful accounts, if any, is estimated based on historical collection trends, the age of outstanding receivable and existing economic conditions.
 If actual experience changes, revisions to the allowance may be necessary.
-As of June 30, 2016 and 2015, the majority of the receivables are due from governmental agencies.
+As of June 30, 2017 and 2016, a significant portion of the receivables are due from governmental agencies.
 Due to the nature of funding from the federal government and the District of Columbia, management believes that all receivables will be collected within one year or less.
 Therefore, no allowance for doubtful accounts has been recorded.